seffradev/ehd500/docs/paper/thesis.typ

 @fig:simplified-system-diagram.

 === Requested functionality:

 - *APDU forwarding:* This is for transporting APDU packets to and from an SIM to a UE, via an SIM bank and UE sink, optionally passing a mediator.
 - *APDU tracing:* This is for logging information related to the transported APDU such as timing, data contents and SIM.
-This is out of scope.
 - *APDU manipulation:* This is for changing information carried in the APDU.
-This is out of scope.
 - *SIM reprogramming:* This generates APDU packets that are sent to an SIM that changes the information stored on the SIM.
-This is out of scope.

-Only SIM are considered and no other smart card.
+Only SIM are considered and no other kind of smart card.
+Only APDU forwarding will be considered for the prototype.

 === Requested qualities:

 - *Scalability:* This is the ability to add and remove SIM, SIM banks and UE sinks from the system without configuration changes to the mediator.
 This process should be handled securely to disallow foreign actors to connect.
-This is out of scope.
 - *Security:* APDU data may contain confidential information, such as encryption keys and identification numbers.
 When carried in a remote context, this information must be hidden.
-This will be analysed but not implemented.
-Safety risks are out of scope.
 - *Commercial use:* Leissner, as a developer of mobile core products, has an interest in testing different SIM profiles in their core network.
 Though, the interest is not limited to only Leissner but extend to the business customers that operate their own mobile core networks.
+This restricts hardware and software licenses, and may affect architectural decisions.

+These qualities are out of scope for the prototypes.

 == Previous work <sec:previous-work>